 HAIR TRANSPLANT IN SEATTLE AND TACOMA

-Hair loss is one of the most visible and distressing parts of aging.
-It often is one of the first indicators of age, before wrinkles or sagging skin begin to set in.
-Additionally, some hair loss has nothing to do with age and some people experience hair loss before leaving high school.
+Hair transplant Seattle is the go to treatment for age related genetic hair loss.
+Losing hair is often one of the first indicators of age, even before wrinkles or sagging skin.
+Genetic hair loss can cause men to lose their hair early in their lives, sometimes even as early as high school.
 Luckily, there are many treatment options for hair loss, including injectables, lasers, and surgery.
-Seattle Plastic Surgery’s plastic surgeons have experience with all of these options to deter thinning hair and loss.
-Dr. Craig Jonov offers FUE hair transplant in Seattle and Tacoma.
+Seattle Plastic Surgery’s plastic surgeons have experience with all of the most effective methods.
+Dr. Craig Jonov offers the best FUE hair transplant Seattle and Tacoma provide.